artygo8/FindSlots-42/README.md

 This program uses selenium to launch a Firefox browser.

-It will then refresh the page every minute and notify with a sound when there is an available slot on the page.
+It will then refresh the page every minute or so and notify with a sound when there is an available slot on the page.

 It also shows progress in the terminal like so : `.....!.` where `.` means that there are no available slots and `!` means the bot found a slot on the page.